ZIP file encrypted by ransomware

 1️⃣ Symptoms of a ZIP file encrypted by ransomware

-When ransomware targets ZIP files, the most common symptoms include:- Extension modification
+When ransomware targets ZIP files, the following symptoms are commonly observed:- File extension modification

-- The .zip file is renamed with a new extension specific to the ransomware, for example: .locked, .anubis, .lockbit, .cl0p.
+- The .zip file is renamed with a new ransomware-specific extension, for example: .locked, .anubis, .lockbit, .cl0p.

 - Files may appear “intact” at first glance but become inaccessible.